Nikesh-A97/notes/Agile/Agile_Operations_Fundamentals.md

 ### Steps taken

 ##### Request
-- It starts with some sort of incomming request for work, like a help desk ticket or a call
+- It starts with some sort of incoming request for work, like a help desk ticket or a call

 ##### Prioritization
-- The work is prioritzed against all the other work to determine the completion order of all requests
+- The work is prioritized against all the other work to determine the completion order of all requests

 ##### Operations Funnel
 - Work moves through a funnel with highest priority being addressed first and then second, etc